ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ### 4. Run

-#### 4.1 Running the app in localhost
+#### 4.1 Run with Docker

+Set the following environment variables:
+- **GRPC_SERVER_URL.** This is gRPC endpoint with port for the model service.
+The default value is “localhost:8085”.
+If the service is running on a Kubernetes or OpenShift cluster the value should be of the form `<Service Name>:<Port>`.
+- **SENTIMENT_DOCUMENT_CNN_WORKFLOW_MODEL:** Set this to the name of the sentiment analysis model.
+Default value is `entiment-document-cnn-workflow-en-stock`.
+- EMOTION_CLASSIFICATION_STOCK_MODEL: This is name of the emotion analysis model.
+Default value is `ensemble-classification-wf-en-emotion-stock`.
+- NLP_MODEL_SERVICE_TYPE: This is runtime deployment type.
+Default value is `mm-model-id`.
-Run the below command to run the container.
+Use the command below command to start the container.
 ```
 docker run \
 -e GRPC_SERVER_URL=${GRPC_SERVER_URL} \